 COMM 213: Social Media and Social Life (González-Bailón)

 The irruption of social media as a means of communication has been said to transform many dimensions of social life, from how we interact with significant others to how we engage in public life - but has it, really?
 Regardless of the specific technology (blogs, micro-blogs, social networking sites, peer-to-peer networks), social media make interdependence more prevalent, and exposure to information more pervasive.
 But social networks, and the ties that bring us together, have long mediated the way in which we obtain information, engage in public discussion, and are recruited or mobilized for a public cause.
 So what has social media brought to the table that is new?
 This course will evaluate the evidence that can help us answer this question, as well as challenge conventional views and discuss questions that remain open.
 The effects of social media on ideological polarization, social influence and peer pressure, agenda-setting dynamics, and the formation and effects of social capital are examples of the substantive topics and theoretical debates that will be considered.

 COMM 225: Children and Media (Woolf)

-This course is an introduction to the field of political communication, conceptual approaches to analyzing communication in various forms, including advertising, speech making, campaign debates, and candidates' and office-holders' uses of social media and efforts to frame news.
+This course is an introduction to the field of political communication and conceptual approaches to analyzing communication in various forms, including advertising, speech making, campaign debates, and candidates' and office-holders' uses of social media and efforts to frame news.
 The focus of this course is on the interplay in the U.S. between media and politics.
-The course includes a history of campaign practices from the 1952 presidential contest through the election of 2016.
+The course includes a history of campaign practices from the 1952 presidential contest through the election of 2020.